-Class time: The scheduled class time will be used by the course instructor in a variety of ways to support the student's learning.
-Class time may consist of lectures, hands on application, problem solving, group work, and discussion.
-Class discussion is expected so it is anticipated students are prepared for class.
+Class time: The scheduled class time will be used by the course instructor in a variety of ways to support student learning.
+Class time may consist of lectures, hands-on application, problem solving, group work, and discussion.

+Participation: Class discussion is expected so it is anticipated students are prepared for class.

-Assigned Problems: Each week students will have assigned questions to apply what they have learned through the lectures and chapter readings.
-To perform well in this course, students must spend time completing accounting problems and debriefing their answers to check their understanding.
+Assigned questions: Each week students will have assigned questions to apply what they have learned through the lectures and chapter readings.
+It is highly recommended students complete these problems as each chapter is covered.

-Self-Study Problems: Self-study problems will provide the student with the opportunity to further practice the course material.
-The problems need not be submitted and will not be graded.
+Self-study questions: Self-study questions provide students with the opportunity to further practice the course material and deepen their accounting knowledge.

-Solutions: Official solutions to the assigned and self-study problems will be made available on the OWL course site after the relevant material is covered by all sections, so that students can check their own solutions and thereby determine their understanding of the material.
+Solutions: Official solutions to the assigned and self-study questions will be made available on the OWL course site after the relevant material is covered by all sections.
 It is expected that students will attempt the question prior to reviewing the solution.
-The course instructor should be consulted if the student has difficulty in understanding the suggested solution.

-WileyPLUS Homework Assignments: Students will complete weekly homework assignments for each chapter to allow students to practice and check their understanding of the course material.
-These assignments will be submitted and graded and contribute to the student's final grade.
+WileyPLUS homework assignments: Students will complete weekly homework assignments for each chapter to allow students to practice and check their understanding of the course material.
+These assignments will be submitted and graded.

-Assignments and Examinations: The assignments and examinations will test the student's comprehension of both the technical and conceptual aspects of the course.
+Assignment and Examinations: The assignment and examinations will test the student's comprehension of both the technical and conceptual aspects of the course.

-Mastery of intermediate accounting concepts will require considerable time reading the textbook, CPA Handbook, and attempting assigned accounting problems.
-To perform well in this course, students must spend time completing accounting problems and reviewing the answers to check their understanding.
-To maximize learning, students should make an honest attempt at the accounting problem before reviewing the solution.
+Mastery of Intermediate Accounting concepts will require considerable time reading the textbook, CPA Handbook, and attempting assigned accounting problems.
+To perform well in this course, it is highly recommended students complete the accounting problems and debrief their answers to check their understanding and deepen their accounting knowledge.
+To maximize learning, students should make an honest attempt at each accounting problem before reviewing the solution.

-This is not a course to register in if you are seeking an easy credit.
+Students seeking an easy credit are strongly discouraged from registering in this course.
 For many students, this course is a difficult one.
 The difficulty arises from a challenging subject matter as well as failing to devote enough time to the course content, including preparing for class, working through accounting problems, and completing the weekly assignments.
-Students will find that there is likely to be a direct correlation between the number of accounting problems they prepare, the adequacy of their debrief of those problems, their attendance in class, their completion of the weekly assignments and their course grade.
+Students will find that there is likely to be a direct correlation between the number of accounting problems they prepare, the adequacy of their debrief of those problems, their attendance in class, their completion of the weekly assignments, and their course grade.